-Our product candidate, VAL-083, represents a "first-in-class" small molecule chemotherapeutic which means that the molecular structure of VAL-083 is not an analogue or derivative of other small molecule chemotherapeutics approved for the treatment of cancer.
-VAL-083 was originally discovered in the 1960's and has been assessed in 42 Phase I and Phase II clinical trials sponsored by the National Cancer Institute ("NCI") in the United States as a treatment against various cancers including lung, brain, cervical, ovarian tumors and leukemia.
-Published pre-clinical and clinical data suggest that VAL-083 may be active against a range of tumor types.
+Our product candidate VAL-083 is a "first-in-class" small molecule chemotherapeutic, which means that the molecular structure of VAL-083 is not an analogue or derivative of a product approved, or in development for the treatment of cancer.
+VAL-083 is a DNA-targeting agent that was originally discovered in the 1960's.
+It was assessed in more than 40 NCI-sponsored Phase 1 and Phase 2 clinical trials as a treatment against various cancers including lung, brain, cervical, ovarian tumors and leukemia.
+Published preclinical and clinical data suggest that VAL-083 may be active against a range of tumor types.
 VAL-083 is approved as a cancer chemotherapeutic in China for the treatment of CML and lung cancer.
 VAL-083 has not been approved for any indications outside of China.